Studying online (if an online offering is shown below)

 Description

 This unit will be delivered in conjunction with the DENT3002 Body Systems 2 unit.
 These units will provide students with the basic essential knowledge of the medical sciences that is required for dental practice.
-This unit covers anatomy, histology, physiology, biochemistry, genetics, pathology, and embryology as they relate to dentistry.
+This unit covers anatomy, histology, physiology, biochemistry, genetics, pathology, and development as they relate to dentistry.
 Learning will be approached through the different organ systems with a focus on the immune, cardiovascular, respiratory and neurological systems.

 Credit